fourier-space/Computing-2-Applications/Module_and_assessment/README.md

 * **Passing:**
   * Documents an API for a Javascript module.
 * **Excellent:**
   * Has a suitable range of functions relevant to the domain at hand.
+I.e. functions to transition between valid game states and extract relevant information from the state.
   * The functions are documented primarily in terms of their domain rather than their implementation.
   * API is clear to follow and understand.
   * Appropriate function signatures, e.g. parameters, order, and return types.